 - I-1.
 Cashiers Check and Money Order Limits.
-Corrections staff will only accept, with limits, cashiers checks, money orders, and government checks, payable to the inmate, for credit to an inmate's account.
-Staff will call the issuer to verify the amount if they suspect forgery or the inmate or sender has a history of forgery.
+Members will only accept, with limits, cashiers checks, money orders, and government checks, payable to the inmate, for credit to an inmate's account.
+Members will call the issuer to verify the amount if they suspect forgery or the inmate or sender has a history of forgery.
 Acceptable sources are as follows: - a.
-Money orders from the USPS only. - b.
+Money orders from the USPS (money orders from valid alternative vendors may be considered on a case-by-case basis.). - b.
 Cashier's check or official check from banks. - c.
 Government checks, but the check is subject to verification that the inmate is eligible to receive it.
-(Jail accounting staff will do the verifying.) - d.
+(An AJ accounting member will verify.) - d.
 Local attorney trust checks. - I-2.
 Processing Money.
 The primary mail handler will open all incoming mail and remove any cash and negotiable instruments. - a.
 For cash and acceptable negotiable instruments within limits, the primary mail handler will credit the inmate's account and send the inmate a copy of the credit receipt.
 (The inmate does not have to sign the credit receipt.
-Staff should write "mailed in" on the signature line.) - b.
+Members should write "mailed in" on the signature line.) - b.
 The primary mail handler will return negotiable instruments to the sender that exceed limits, are from unacceptable sources, or are otherwise unauthorized, such as payroll, personal, or two-party checks.
 To return the instrument, the mail handler will: - 1.
 Send the sender a Returned Mail Letter Form No. 323 along with the instrument being returned.
 Note on the letter the amount, number, and issuing institution of the check.
 Note the payee's name if it was not the inmate. - 2.
 Include a copy of the Inmate Mail Guide Form No. 324 in the letter returning the Instrument. - 3.
 Send the inmate a copy of the form letter and keep a mail file copy for reference.